 Here it is.
-It is known as Samsung’s most powerful smart phone ever.
-Since the spectacular launch event in Barcelona (part of MWC), Samsung’s first mobile phone with their brand new operative system, Bada, is ready.
-We are proud to become one of the first that have a review of the device ready for you.
+It is known as Samsung’s most powerful smartphone ever.
+Since the spectacular launch event in Barcelona (part of MWC), Samsung’s first mobile phone with its brand new operative system, Bada, is ready.
+We are proud to become one of the first that has a review of the device ready for you.

 Opening the Wave